NAVEENWODEYAR/naveenwodeyar/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/NAVEENWODEYAR](https://github.com/NAVEENWODEYAR)

-- 💬 Ask me about **Java,Java8,SpringBoot,REST,Microserices,MySQL,Oracle,,**
+- 💬 Ask me about **Java, Java8, Spring Boot, REST, Microserices, MySQL, Oracle,,**

 - 📫 How to reach me **naveenkrishnawodeyar@gmail.com**